CrossGen: Learning and Generating Cross Fields for Quad Meshing: Method

 For training of \emph{CrossGen}, we draw inspiration from previous works \cite{StructRe2025, NeurCross2024, rombach2022stablediffusion} and design a composite loss function comprising four terms: \begin{enumerate} \item {\em Occupancy Loss}: Denoted $\mathcal{L}_\text{o}$, a term for multi-resolution volumetric fidelity that is applied to sparse grid representations across the successive layers of the decoder. \item {\em Cross Field Loss}: Denoted $\mathcal{L}_\text{cf}$, a term for enforcing cross field consistency at the input point cloud~$\mathcal{P}$. \item {\em SDF Loss}: Denoted $\mathcal{L}_\text{sdf}$, a term for predicting SDF values at queried points~$\mathcal{Q}$ within the thin-shell space around the zero-level set of the SDF. \item {\em Latent Space Regularization}: Denoted $\mathcal{L}_\text{kl}$, a term that enforces structural coherence in the latent representation space for optimized feature encoding. \end{enumerate}

 These individual loss terms and their corresponding weights are explained in detail below.

+\paragraph{Occupancy Loss} Since raw point clouds are often noisy, sparse, and incomplete, direct occupancy estimation can be unreliable; therefore, we incorporate an occupancy loss into our framework.
+This loss also acts as a regularizer during training, encouraging the network to learn stronger geometric priors across shapes and thereby maintain local geometric consistency.

-\paragraph{Occupancy Loss} In our pipeline, both the encoder~$\mathcal{E}$ and decoder~$\mathcal{D}$ adopt the sparse CNN architecture~\cite{choy2019sparsecnn} for good computational and memory efficiency.
+In our implementation, both the encoder~$\mathcal{E}$ and decoder~$\mathcal{D}$ adopt the sparse CNN architecture~\cite{choy2019sparsecnn} for good computational and memory efficiency.
 In the encoder~$\mathcal{E}$, empty voxels are directly removed during the downsampling process, keeping only the occupied regions for efficient feature extraction.
 During upsampling by the decoder~$\mathcal{D}$, newly generated fine-grained sub-voxels, denoted as~$\mathcal{V}$, are retained and marked as occupied only if they intersect with the thin shell region surrounding the zero-level set of the SDF; the rest are discarded.
+To supervise voxel occupancy prediction at each resolution level of the output of the decoder~$\mathcal{D}$, we introduce an occupancy loss~$\mathcal{L}_\text{o}$, defined as the discrepancy between the predicted occupancy values~$\mathcal{D}_\text{o}(\boldsymbol{v})$ and the ground truth occupancy labels $\mathcal{G}_\text{o}(\boldsymbol{v})$.